 · Part of the initial team scoping out the development of a new manufacturing/training department to be piloted at HMPrison Holloway.

 · Major recent contributions to the college have been securing all the ERDF funding for the prestigious Centre for Fashion Enterprise www.fashion-enterprise.com (CFE).
 Jan has also worked as the senior consultant for the CFE assisting creative businesses to develop their growth strategies and manage their finances.

 Support to the Principal at the Arts University Bournemouth to recruit their first Enterprise Manager, and mentored for the first year in post.
 We developed short courses, summer schools and corporate training programmes for the creative industries based in the region.

 ORGANISATIONS & PROJECTS

 Lead for the Fashion DNA Workshop 2017 in partnership with Ukrainian Fashion Week, for emerging fashion designers.
-Jan is now leading on a fashion business support research project for them.

 Successful preparation of funding bids over the past eleven years.